Demetrius I Poliorcetes: Early career

 He also roused the jealousy of Alexander's Diadochi; Seleucus, Cassander and Lysimachus united to destroy him and his father.
 The hostile armies met at the Battle of Ipsus in Phrygia (301 BC).
 Antigonus was killed, and Demetrius, after sustaining severe losses, retired to Ephesus.
 This reversal of fortune stirred up many enemies against him—the Athenians refused even to admit him into their city.
 But he soon afterwards ravaged the territory of Lysimachus and effected a reconciliation with Seleucus, to whom he gave his daughter Stratonice in marriage.
 Athens was at this time oppressed by the tyranny of Lachares—a popular leader who made himself supreme in Athens in 296 BC—but Demetrius, after a protracted blockade, gained possession of the city (294 BC) and pardoned the inhabitants for their misconduct in 301 BC in a great display of mercy, a trait Demetrius highly valued in a ruler.

 After Athens' capitulation, Demetrius formed a new government which espoused a major dislocation of traditional democratic forms, which anti Macedonian democrats would have called oligarchy.
 The cyclical rotation of the secretaries of the Council and the election of archons by allotment, were both abolished.
 In 294/3 - 293/2 BC, two of the most prominent men in Athens were designated by the Macedonian king, Olympiordoros and Phillipides of Paiania.
-The royal appointing is implied by Plutarch who says that "he established the archons which were most acceptable to the Demos."
+Their appointment by the King is implied by Plutarch who says that "he established the archons which were most acceptable to the Demos."